 8 cricketers who played for Indian teams and then represented other countries

-Over the years, there have many cricketers of Indian origin who played for other countries.
-Starting from the days of Ranjit Sinhji, many famous cricketers who hailed from India and later represented a different country altogether.
+Over the years, there have been many cricketers of Indian origin who have played for other countries.
+Starting from the days of Ranjit Sinhji, many famous cricketers hailing from India later went on to represent a different country altogether.

-So, we thought of looking back at the cricketers who either played for the Indian national team or played in the Indian domestic circuit before going on to play for another country.
+So we thought of looking back at the cricketers who either played for the Indian national team or featured in the Indian domestic circuit before going on to play for another country.
+Here is the list:

-Disclaimer: There can be other cricketers as well.
-But we picked the ones about whom we found conclusive data and evidence.
+Disclaimer: There could be other cricketers in this list as well.
+We picked the ones about whom we found conclusive data and evidence.

 1. Gul Mohammad

 Gul Mohammad belongs to the rare breed of cricketers who have represented two countries in Tests.
 He played eight times for India and once for Pakistan.